W‘ve all heard it over and over again growing up…

-I never knew exactly what types of goals to set, how to conquer them, how to track them, etc… but I’m looking to master the process! 😉
+I never knew exactly what types of goals to set, how to conquer them, how to track them, etc.

-Since I’ve started this whole productivity kick, I’ve learned SO much more about the whole goal thing.
-I just wish I would’ve known all this about 10 years ago!
+Over the last 4 years, I’ve learned SO much more about setting goals and actually achieving them… I just wish I would’ve known all this about 10 years ago! 😉

 Set uninterrupted time aside to work on these smaller tasks and you’ll slowly but surely chisel away at your goals (more about this in my “Become Your Most Productive Self” post).